 New Holland, Pennsylvania, in Lancaster county, is 12 miles E of Lancaster, Pennsylvania (center to center) and 49 miles W of Philadelphia, Pennsylvania.
-The town, which benefits from easy access to the nearby cities and towns with which it shares the Lancaster metropolitan area, has a population of approximately 5,092.
+The town benefits from easy access to the nearby cities and towns with which it shares the Lancaster metropolitan area.

 New Holland History

 The area now known as New Holland was originally covered by virgin forests of oak, chestnut, walnut, and ash.
 In the 17th century, it became part of the land granted to William Penn.
 German immigrants arrived in the 1700s.
 According to records, John Diffenderfer made an application to purchase the land in 1728.
 The area was surveyed in 1735, and ultimately granted to him for settlement on March 22, 1758.
 However, the community of New Holland is considered to have been founded in 1728, when it was known as "Earltown."
 In 1750 the community was referred to as "New Design," after the real estate development company of Michael Diffendefer.
 The first post office was established in 1802 at the same time that the town was christened "New Holland."

 - Hopewell Furnace National Historic Site

 - Lancaster Museum of Art

 - North Museum of Natural History & Science

 - Elmwood Park Zoo